Olympus E-M10 IV vs Sony A7C

 It is notable that the A7C has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M10 IV lacks such a headphone port.

 Both the E-M10 IV and the A7C are recent models that are part of the current product line-up.
 The E-M10 IV replaced the earlier Olympus E-M10 III, while the A7C does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M10 IV and A7C can be found, respectively, in the Olympus E-M10 IV Manual (free pdf) or the online Sony A7C Manual.

 So how do things add up?
 Is the Olympus E-M10 IV better than the Sony A7C or vice versa?
 The listing below highlights the relative strengths of the two models.